 Build in time in your writing and editing process

-You should set up your writing and editing process in advance to allow time to look for and fix basic mistakes.
+Set up your editing process to allow time to look for and fix basic mistakes.
 Often, you don’t spot them in a first draft.
-But, if you re-look at a piece of writing a week later, or a month later, it’ll stick out lick a sore thumb.
+But re-look at a piece of writing a week later and they stick out like a sore thumb.

-So, with our blog content for example, we set a regular review schedule to go back and look for basic errors.
-First drafts are usually written a week or more in advance.
-There’s always a time gap before we update to the second draft.
-And it’s always reviewed again as we publish it, and yet again a few weeks after it’s published.
+For example, we run regular reviews on our blog content to look for basic errors.
+First drafts are written a week or more in advance.
+There’s always a time gap before we write the second draft.
+It’s always reviewed as we publish it, and again a few weeks after publication.

-We can’t guarantee we eliminate all basic errors in our articles.
+We can’t guarantee we eliminate all basic errors.
 But if there are any, it’s not for lack of effort to find them.

-It doesn’t necessarily make your writing great.
-But, it removes a lot of reasons your writing might be bad.
-And having writing that’s “not bad” is a good step on the way to writing that’s good.
+The more often you do these reviews, the easier it is to spot mistakes.
+Eliminating basic errors doesn’t necessarily make your writing great.
+However, it stops your writing from being really bad.
+Writing that’s “not bad” is a good step towards writing that’s good.

-At a basic level, most writing meets logical (information) or emotional (entertaining or engagement) needs.
-Knowing how to adapt your style to meet these different needs is a skill and takes practice.
+At a basic level, writing meets logical (information) and / or emotional (entertainment) needs for the reader.
+Skilled writers work out how to adapt their content and style to meet these different needs.

 Add visualisation and humour

-Our default choice to avoid boring readers is to include stories, examples and case studies where possible.
-These help readers visualise what we’re writing about.
-Visualisation helps make writing more impactful and memorable for the reader.
-It’s easier to remember mental images than it is to remember specific words.
+To avoid boring your readers, you can use stories, examples and case studies in your writing.
+These help readers visualise what you’re writing about.
+Visualisation makes writing more impactful and memorable.
+Images stay longer in the mind than specific words.

 Habit 4 - The value of first drafts

-Like riding a bike for the first time, it felt awkward and unnatural.
-We were apprehensive.
-There’s no stabilisers when you write.
+Like the first time riding a bike, it feels awkward and unnatural.
+There are no stabilisers when you write.
 You just have to go for it.

-We now have the good writing habit of just starting without worrying too much about getting it right first time.
-Just writing what comes to mind about the topic for the first draft.
+It’s a good writing habit to not worry too much about getting it right first time.
+Just write what comes to mind about the topic for the first draft.

-It’s a first draft and no-one expects those to be good.
+It’s a first draft.
+No one expects those to be good.
 The first draft always gets re-read, and re-written.
 Always.

-None of your actual readers will ever see it, so don’t even worry about it.
+None of your readers will see it, so don’t worry about it.
 Got an outrageous or provocative thought?
 Fuck it, get it down on the page.
-Let the words flow out around your topic.
-If you’ve planned the topic and already got a structure to follow, great.
+Let the words flow out.
+If you’ve planned the topic and already have a structure, great.
 But if not, just get some words out, anyway.

 Then walk away.
-Let the words sit and stew like good cup of tea for a while.
+Let the words sit and brew like a good pot of tea.
 Because when you go back, you’ll have fresh eyes.
-You’ll have material to work with.
+You’ll have something to work with.
 And re-writing to make words better is far easier than writing a first draft.

+It’s more fun for a start.
 Score out that crappy first idea and replace it with a better one.
-Move that strong line up nearer the start.
-Cut and paste sections until the flow better.
+Move that strong line closer to the start.
+Cut and paste sections until everything flows better.

 This re-writing and editing habit takes your writing expertise to another level.
-As we cover in our blog editing article, this part is as important as getting the words out in the first place.
+As per our blog editing article, this part is as important as getting the words out in the first place.

 Habit 5 - Cut out unneeded words and phrases

 Talking of more.
 Or less.
-Less is more is definitely our biggest learning when it comes to enhancing your writing expertise.
+The phrase “less is more” definitely applies to writing expertise.

 It’s usually obvious if you’re describing a list of actions, that one follows the other.
 You rarely need to use “then”, unless it’s an “if … then …” expression.
 Or something sudden and unexpected happens.